WaqarZahour/Atm-Machine/README.md

 ## Install

-To install protoc respective installation commands are
+To install protoc on respective os (like linun, mac) installation commands are

 	$ sudo apt-get install protobuf-compiler